vvasylkovskyi/rpi-camera/infra/os-setup/README.md

    * ✅ Enable SSH
    * 🔘 Select "Only allow public-key authentication"

+You are going to have to create a private/public ssh key pairs on your terminal:

+### Creating SSH Key pair

-2. Generate an SSH key pair on your Mac:
+1. Generate an SSH key pair on your Mac:

 ```bash
 ssh-keygen -t ed25519 -C "your_email@example.com"